MicrosoftDocs/azure-docs-powershell/azurermps-5.7.0/AzureRM.Compute/Get-AzureRmVM.md

 # Get-AzureRmVM

 ## SYNOPSIS
-Gets the properties of a virtual machine.
+Gets the properties of an Azure Resource Manager (ARM) virtual machine.

 ## SYNTAX